-- Maintain a cumulative 2.5 GPA at GBC. - Receive no lower than a B- in all upper-division education courses, and no lower than a C- in all additional baccalaureate program and emphasis requirements. - · Maintain an ethical and professional standard of behavior.
+- Maintain a cumulative 2.5 GPA at GBC. - Receive no lower than a B- in all upper-division education courses, and no lower than a C- in all additional baccalaureate program and emphasis requirements. - Maintain an ethical and professional standard of behavior. - Receive satisfactory evaluations in field work.